lthurston/git-resolve-submodule/README.md

 ## How to use it

-### Jump into a submodule
+### Change directory to a submodule root

 ```
 $ cm build
 ```

-Changes directory to the root of build submodule root.
+### Change directory to the root of the parent repository

 ```
 $ cm ..
 ```

-Changes directory to the root parent repository.
+### Changes directory to the root of the current repository

 ```
 $ cm .
 ```

-Changes directory to root of the current repository.

 ## How do I identify a submodule with _pathish_?